-The annual meeting of stockholders of Gossamer Bio, Inc. will be held on June 17, 2020 at 9:00 a.m., Pacific Time via a live webcast, for the following purposes:
+The annual meeting of stockholders of Gossamer Bio, Inc. will be held on June 9, 2021 at 9:00 a.m., Pacific Time via a live webcast, for the following purposes:

-- 1. To elect two directors to serve as Class II directors for a three-year term to expire at the 2023 annual meeting of stockholders; - 2.
-To consider and vote upon the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 3.
+- 1. To elect two directors to serve as Class III directors for a three-year term to expire at the 2024 annual meeting of stockholders; - 2.
+To consider and vote upon the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; - 3.
+To consider and vote upon, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission; - 4.
+To consider and vote upon, on an advisory basis, whether the stockholder vote to approve the compensation of the named executive officers as required by Section 14A(a)(2) of the Securities Exchange Act of 1934, as amended, should occur every one, two or three years; and - 5.
 To transact such other business as may be properly brought before the meeting or any adjournment or postponement thereof.

-As noted above, due to the COVID-19 pandemic for the safety of all of employees and stockholders and taking into account recent federal, state and local guidance that has been issued, our annual meeting will be a virtual meeting of stockholders, which will be conducted solely by remote communication via a live webcast.
+As noted above, due to the continuing public health impact of the COVID-19 pandemic, for the safety of all of employees and stockholders and taking into account federal, state and local guidance that has been issued, our annual meeting will be a virtual meeting of stockholders, which will be conducted solely by remote communication via a live webcast.
 There will not be a physical meeting location, and stockholders will not be able to attend the annual meeting in person.
 This means that you can attend the annual meeting online, vote your shares during the online meeting and submit questions for consideration at the online meeting.
-To be admitted to the annual meeting's live webcast, you must register at www.proxydocs.com/GOSS by 5:00 p.m.
-Eastern Time on June 15, 2020, or the Registration Deadline, as described in the Notice of Internet Availability of Proxy Materials or proxy card.
+To be admitted to the annual meeting's live webcast, you must register at www.proxydocs.com/GOSS by 8:00 p.m.
+Eastern Time on June 8, 2021, or the Registration Deadline, as described in the Notice of Internet Availability of Proxy Materials or proxy card.
 As part of the registration process, you must enter the Control Number shown on your proxy card.
 After completion of your registration by the Registration Deadline, further instructions, including a unique link to access the annual meeting, will be emailed to you.

 The foregoing items of business are more fully described in the attached proxy statement, which forms a part of this notice and is incorporated herein by reference.
-Our board of directors has fixed the close of business on April 22, 2020 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.
+Our board of directors has fixed the close of business on April 19, 2021 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.